 Maybe, you have run out of it or are looking for a healthier alternative.
 No matter your reason, the good news is you probably have something that can replace it in your pantry.

-A common error for those who haven’t heard of coconut sugar is that this is made from coconuts.
+Many people assume that this type of sugar is made from coconuts.
 Surprisingly, it’s not!
 Coconut palm sap is harvested in the same way as maple syrup.
-Coconut sugar is also made using the same process as maple sugar.
+The process of making it is also similar.

 Coconut sugar has become a trendy topic in the past few years.
 It started as an occasional recipe item, primarily found in vegan recipes.
 Today, it has become a common option most people use in everyday recipes.